-When ordering a 24000 litre or a 35000 litre tank, it is important to note that due to their size they are both classed as oversized loads on our delivery trucks.
+When ordering a 24000, 35000 or 50000 litre tank, it is important to note that due to their size these are classed as oversized loads on our delivery trucks.
 Vicroads may require permits at an additional charge depending on your location.

 This handy Vicroads app helps to identify if a permit may be required: